emkeyen/emkeyen.github.io/content/category/testing/golang_rest_api_testing.md

-Title: Building and Testing a Minimal REST API in Go using httptest, testing & testify assertions
+Title: Building and Testing a Minimal REST API in Go using httpserver, httptest, testing & testify
-Date: 2025-06-02
-Category: Go, Testing, API
+Category: Testing
-Tags: go, rest, testing, http, testify
+Tags: go, go testing, rest, testing, http, testify, httpserver, httptest
 Slug: go-server-rest-api-test
 Summary: A quick walkthrough of building and testing a tiny REST API in Go using the standard library and testify.

-In this post, we’ll build a minimal REST API in Go with in-memory storage and test it using Go’s standard `testing` package and the `testify` library.
+In this post, we’ll build a minimal (just for testing purposes) REST API in Go with in-memory storage using `httpserver` and test it using Go’s standard `testing` package, `httptest` as a part of `httpserver` and the `testify` library.

 The complete source code is available on GitHub:
 [https://github.com/emkeyen/go_server_test_api](https://github.com/emkeyen/go_server_test_api){:target="_blank"}